alvarogarcia7/blog_source/source/_posts/draft_greenfield-gilded-rose.md

   - sample
 ---

-(This formulation has been copied from Bobby Johnson's [repository](https://github.com/NotMyself/GildedRose))
+(This formulation has been copied and adapted from Bobby Johnson's [repository](https://github.com/NotMyself/GildedRose))

 ##Gilded Rose Refactoring Kata